-In application of the aforementioned principle, the Company's Compliance function is owned by the Head of Compliance & Controls.
-This function, since its creation on 1 May 2015, is geared towards five different pillars for which the department is responsible for performance and reporting to the Chief Executive Officer of the Company and the Head of Legal & Compliance of the Business Division International:
+In application of the aforementioned principle, the Company's Compliance function is owned by the Head of Compliance.
+The local Head of Compliance is at the same time the Head of Compliance of the Business Division.
+This function, since its creation on 1 May 2015, is geared towards five different pillars for which the department is responsible for performing following tasks:

-- Compliance with the regulation against money laundering and the financing of terrorism,
+-Compliance with the regulation against money laundering and the financing of terrorism,

-- -Qualitative risk management (including the management of the Internal Control System), - Compliance Audits & Controls, - Regulatory Compliance including tax reporting activities (FATCA/CRS), - Special Investments in the context of the Private Wealth business (private equity investments).
+-Qualitative risk management (including the management of the Internal Control System),

+- Compliance Audits & Controls, - Regulatory Compliance including tax reporting activities (FATCA/CRS), - Special Investments in the context of the Private Wealth business (private equity investments).